jlevy/funlog/README.md

     return " ".join(str(i) for i in range(int(n)))

-# Now call the functions.
+# Now call the functions:
 long_range(fibonacci(add(add(5, 5), 2)))

+# And then log tallies of all calls:
 log_tallies()
 ```